What It Could Mean if You Have Cloudy Urine

 Kidney stones are hard masses formed when chemicals in the urine clump together to form crystals.
 Sometimes, the crystals stick together and grow too big to be excreted in your urine.
 That’s when they can lodge in your kidney or urinary tract, causing blockages and intense pain as well as cloudy, frothy, or foamy urine.

 A good way to prevent kidney stones is to drink a lot of fluids.
-(Learn about the 10 silent signs of kidney cancer you might be ignoring.)
+(Find out what happens to your body when you start drinking eight glasses of water a day.)

 If certain foods irritate your bladder, you may get cloudy urine.
 Exactly which foods, if any, varies between people.
 “Everyone is different,” says Dr. Kavaler.
 “It could be caffeine, alcohol, spicy foods, or you could be allergic to something.”